naomap/leaflet-fusesearch/README.md

 In addition these options are directly passed to Fuse - more details on <a href="http://kiro.me/projects/fuse.html">Fuse.js</a> :
 <ul>
-<li><code>caseSensitive</code> : whether comparisons should be case sensitive, default is false.</li>
+<li><code>caseSensitive</code> : whether comparisons should be case sensitive, default is false</li>
-<li><code>threshold</code> : a decimal value indicating at which point the match algorithm gives up.
+<li><code>threshold</code> : a decimal value indicating at which point the match algorithm gives up, default 0.5
-A threshold of 0.0 requires a perfect match, a threshold of 1.0 would match anything.</li>
+A threshold of 0.0 requires a perfect match, a threshold of 1.0 would match anything, default 0.6</li>
 </ul>

 <h2>Example</h2>